 Edward B. Foley

-His book Ballot Ballots: The History of Disputed Elections in the United States, published by Oxford University Press, was awarded Finalist for the 2016 David J. Langum, Sr. Prize in American Legal History and listed as one of 100 “must-read books about law and social justice”.
-He is currently working on a new book on the Electoral College, which shows how current practice deviates from original understanding of how the system was supposed to work, and also recommends reforms that states can adopt to restore the system to its original design.
+His book Ballot Battles: The History of Disputed Elections in the United States (Oxford University Press, 2016) was named Finalist for the David J. Langum, Sr. Prize in American Legal History and listed as one of 100 “must-read books about law and social justice”.

-Professor Foley has taught at Ohio State since 1991.
-Before then, he clerked for Chief Judge Patricia M. Wald of the U.S. Court of Appeals and Justice Harry Blackmun of the United States Supreme Court.
-In 1999, he took a leave from the faculty to serve as the state solicitor in the office of Ohio’s Attorney General.
-In that capacity, he was responsible for the state’s appellate and constitutional cases.
+Foley clerked for Chief Judge Patricia M. Wald of the U.S. Court of Appeals for the D.C.
+Circuit and Justice Harry Blackmun of the United States Supreme Court.
+He has also served as State Solicitor in the office of Ohio’s Attorney General, where he was responsible for the state’s appellate and constitutional litigation.